Skip to main content

 Velocity metrics refer to all the essential elements contributing to speed-to-market.

-- Build Time: The time duration it takes to build a package.
-The time should include components pertaining to automated and manual processes involved.
+• Build Time: The time duration it takes to build a package.
+The time should include components about automated and manual processes involved.
 This provides the room to improve speed and reliability.

-- Deploy Time: The total time it takes for the deployment of a build package.
-This helps understand whether deployments are causing excessive delays or demanding massive run sheets or manual processes.
+• Deploy Time: The total time it takes to deploy a build package.
+This helps understand whether deployments are causing excessive delays, demanding massive run sheets, or requiring manual processes.

-- Deployment Frequency: The number of deployments per application in a given time.
-It indicates how frequently the code is being deployed into SIT, pre-production, and production.
-Based on the inputs gleaned off this approach, one can decide as to how to enhance the frequency of deployments.
+• Deployment Frequency: The number of deployments per application in a given time.
+It indicates how frequently the code is deployed into SIT, pre-production, and production.
+Based on the inputs gleaned from this approach, one can decide how to enhance the frequency of deployments.

-- Environ Provisioning Time: The time duration for provisioning a new environment like Dev and integrated test setup.
-This helps understand the efforts needed for developing environments, the time it takes to derive a stable environment, and the environment’s impact on project work.
+• Environ Provisioning Time: The duration for provisioning a new environment like Dev and integrated test setup.
+This helps understand the efforts needed to develop environments, the time it takes to derive a stable environment, and the environment’s impact on project work.

-- Merge Frequency: The number of mergers that occurred for a branch in a specific period.
+• Merge Frequency: The number of mergers for a branch in a specific period.
 This helps ensure that the developers merge their work frequently and that development is on par with the latest code set.

 DevOps success is not entirely about focusing on production speed.
 One needs to take heed of quality as well.
 Releasing changes biweekly is pointless if the code quality is terrible.
 Instead, try to shift QA checks early into development and ensure the package is checking all the boxes.